interactive-cookbook/recipe-generation-model/README.md

 * 'penman': does not make any changes to the input format, i.e. is the same penmanr string representation as in the input files (without the metadata)
 * 'penman_wo_alignments': removes the node-to-token alignments from the amr string (i.e. removes all '~e.X' occurences where X is the aligned token ID)

+**"max_in_len"/"max_out_len"**<br>
+If no limitation and truncation of the input / output sequence should happen, then set the corresponding value to 0.
+Sequences that get truncated are removed from the training data set, i.e. if an input sequence or an output sequences exceeds the maximum length, then that input/output pair is removed from the data set.

 **Important:** do not change **"remove_unused_columns"** to true or the functions will not work any more (see [here](https://github.com/huggingface/transformers/issues/9520) for more information)

 **Note**: the transformer Trainer.train() function by default uses all availabel gpu nodes if "no_cuda": false is set.
 In order to restrict training to a single gpu run e.g. `CUDA_VISIBLE_DEVICES="3", python training.py --config [path_to_config_file]`